Overview & background

 4. After you adjust each, select the 'Save' button to confirm the changes and update the Plans.

-These articles provide a few more troubleshooting tips and insight into the importance of having uniform plan names:
+These articles and video provide a few more troubleshooting tips and insight into the importance of having uniform plan names: